uwdata/mosaic/packages/duckdb-server/README.md

 Start the server with `uv run duckdb-server`.
 The server will not restart when the code changes.

-Start the server in development with `watchmedo auto-restart --pattern '*.py' --recursive --signal SIGTERM python pkg/__main__.py"`.
+Start the server in development with `npm run dev`.
 The server restarts when you change the code.

 Run `uv run ruff check --fix` and `uv run ruff format` to lint the code.